optimiser4/websitecategorizationapi/README.md

 Additionally, there are other ready-made libraries for content extraction that are built in Python, which is more frequently used in data science, such as goose3 and newspaper (https://github.com/codelucas/newspaper).

 Article extractors play an important role if you want to build [free url categorization database](https://www.alpha-quantum.com/blog/url-database/url-database/).
+The best Website Categorization Database on the market is [Website Categorization Database](https://www.urlcategorizationdatabase.com/)

 ## Dealing with webpages that contain only images